 - Avg. payout per survey: $0.25 to $1

-- Cashout methods: Gift cards or donations
+- Cashout methods: PayPal, e-gift cards, or donations

-16. Opinion Outpost
+18. Opinion Outpost

 Opinion Outpost is basically a barebones survey app but in the best way possible.
 You’ll just have to take a few screening questions, and then you’ll get emails with surveys every day.